 Therefore, it is essential to update your WordPress, plugins, and PHP to the latest versions to keep up with these enhancements.
 However, before you initiate an update, ensure that you back up the current version of your WordPress site.

-In this guide, we first covered why page speed is critical for a site owner to consider and optimize.
+In this guide, first, we covered why page speed is critical for a site owner to consider and optimize.

 Next, we looked at some popular tools that assess how good your website is and how you can improve its performance.